How to sit properly in an office chair

 02. Work on your posture

-Achieving proper sitting posture involves aligning your body in a way that maintains the natural curve of your spine while distributing your weight evenly.
-Follow these guidelines to optimise your sitting position.
+Achieving correct posture when sitting in an office chair involves not only adjusting your office chair and desk equipment, but also aligning your body in a way that maintains the natural curve of your spine – while distributing your weight evenly.

 1. Position your buttocks all the way back in the chair, ensuring that your back is supported by the chair's lumbar curve or a separate lumbar support cushion.
 This promotes the natural inward curve of your lower back and helps alleviate pressure on the spinal discs.